guilbaults/TrailblazingTurtle/docs/install.md

 ## Apache virtualhost config for Gunicorn

 In this example, Apache is running on port 8000 and Gunicorn on port 8001.
-Apache will receive all the requests, will handle the static files and forward the other requests to Gunicorn.
+Apache will handle the static files and forward the other requests to Gunicorn.
+An external load balancer is used to forward the requests from ports 80/443 to Apache on port 8000.

 ```
 Listen 8000